jherbin/node-jwt-mysql-login/README.md

 # to do:

-- display 401 error on secret route when not logged in
 - add blacklist tokens database and expire tokens on logout
 - make login persist through page refresh